tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/persistdata.md

 Thanks for talking to me 4 times
 ```

-As you can see, our HotPocket smart contract keeps users' input data independently of each other and the respective users can access their information using the correct key pair.
+As you can see, our HotPocket smart contract keeps users' input data independent of each other and the respective users can access their information using the correct key pair.
 This is the basis of maintaining 'user accounts' in HotPocket smart contracts.

-_In above examples, we are using simple text files to maintain saved data.
+_In the above examples, we are using simple text files to maintain saved data.
 But you can use any local database provider like SQLite according to your preference.
 As long as the files are maintained within the current working directory of the app, HotPocket will keep them in-sync across the cluster according to its consensus mechanism._

 ## Saving non-consensus (private) data

-As mentioned earlier, your smart contract have access to "up one level" from the current working directory and any data you persist outside of the current working directory is private to that node.
+As mentioned earlier, your smart contract has access to "up one level" from the current working directory and any data you persist outside of the current working directory is private to that node.

 For example, in your smart contract, you can use the location `../` to maintain a private event log for your application like this: